zorko-io/zorko-platform/CONTRIBUTING.md

 #### Integration Testing

-We prefere integration testing on next layers: `Access`, `Engine` and `Manager`, however unit testing are welcome, but discuss it with team before starting implementation
+We prefer integration testing on next layers: `Access`, `Engine` and `Manager`, however unit testing are welcome, but discuss it with team before starting implementation

 For more info look at [Testing Docs](...)

 #### E2E Tests

-We prefare integration testing for UI instead of unit tests
+We prefer integration testing for UI instead of unit tests

 For more info look at [E2E Docs](e2e/README.md)